 Some degrees, majors and/or courses may require a student to submit to a criminal background check and/or drug testing.
 The results of those checks and/or tests may affect the student’s eligibility to continue in that degree, major and/or course.

 Commencement at Marquette is a symbolic ceremony provided for students, faculty and families in celebration of our students’ accomplishments.
-Following is the policy on when a student may participate in the spring or winter Commencement.
+Following is the policy regulating participation in the University Commencement.

-- Undergraduate/Master's/Health Sciences Professional students: Students who are in good academic standing, have met the appropriate graduation application deadline and will complete their degree requirements, including the official recording of any transfer work, by the end of the spring term, may participate in Commencement held in the same calendar year.
+- Undergraduate/Master's/Health Sciences Professional students: Students who are in good academic standing, have met the appropriate graduation application deadline and will complete all degree requirements, including the official recording of any transfer work/credit by the end of the spring term, may participate in Commencement held in the same calendar year.

-- Master’s students, who are in good academic standing, have met the appropriate graduation application deadline and will complete their degree requirements, including the official recording of any transfer work, by the end of the summer term and are pre-registered for those final requirements may participate in spring Commencement.
+- Dental students: Students who are in good academic standing, have met the appropriate graduation application deadline and will complete all degree requirements, including the official recording of any transfer work/credit by the end of the spring term, will participate in Commencement held in the same calendar year.

-- Students who are in good academic standing, have met the appropriate graduation application deadline and will complete their degree requirements, including the official recording of any transfer work by the end of the fall term will participate in Commencement and be hooded and honored at the May Law School Hooding Ceremony of the same calendar year.
+- Law students: Students who are in good academic standing, have met the appropriate graduation application deadline and will complete all degree requirements, including the official recording of any transfer work by the end of the spring term, will participate in Commencement and be hooded and honored at the May Law School Hooding Ceremony of the same calendar year.

-- Degree conferral is certified by the official Marquette transcript noting the degree completion.
-Receipt of a diploma, participation in the Commencement ceremony or the name/degree/honors listed in the Commencement Program does not constitute certification of degree conferral.
+- Degree conferral and Latin Honors are certified by the official Marquette transcript noting the degree completion.
+Receipt of a diploma, participation in the Commencement ceremony or the name/degree/honors listed in the Commencement Program does not constitute certification of the same.

-The Office of the President sends one invitation/announcement to the name indicated on the Graduation Application each graduating student submits online to the Graduate School of Management.
+The Office of the President sends one invitation/announcement to the name indicated on the Graduation Application each graduating student submits online via the Student Center in their CheckMarq account.
 However, there is no limit to the number of family members and friends who may attend the university-wide Commencement exercises; tickets are not needed.
 For further information on the university-wide commencement contact University Special Events at (414) 288-7431 or visit the University Commencement website.
 For further information on the Graduate School of Management ceremony, contact the GSM office.

-As a new student, you automatically have a Marquette University email account on eMarq. eMarq is accessible on and off campus on any computer with Internet access.
-The website is eMarq.mu.edu.
+As a student, you automatically have a Marquette University email account on eMarq. eMarq is accessible on and off campus on any computer with Internet access.

 Graduate School of Management communication will be sent to your Marquette University email account, including, but not limited to registration information, deadlines and academic review notifications.
 Marquette University email is an official means of communication.
-Students are expected to utilize this tool for all Marquette University communication. (also see email policy)Back To Top
+Students are expected to utilize this tool for all Marquette University communication.
+For further information, see the email information in this bulletin.

 Students enrolling in a continuation course must register to activate their desired status.
 All continuation classes, which are graded on the SNC/UNC basis, require the consent of the student’s department which must be secured prior to registering.
 The Graduate School of Management offers continuation courses to secure less-than-half-time status for all Graduate School of Management programs, course number 9970.